steqeq/0000/docs/index.md

 ::::

 We welcome collaboration!
-If you'd like to contribute to our documentation, you can find instructions on our [Contribute to ROCm docs](./contribute/index.md) page.
+If you'd like to contribute to our documentation, you can find instructions on our [Contributing to ROCm documentation](./contribute/index.md) page.
 Known issues are listed on [GitHub](https://github.com/RadeonOpenCompute/ROCm/labels/Verified%20Issue).

 Licensing information for all ROCm components is listed on our [Licensing](./about/license.md) page.